maciejbaba/maciejbaba/README.md

 ### 👋 Hi, I’m Maciej.
 I program.

 ### I like electronics and mechanics.
-So in my free time except programming I tinker with cars and electronics.
+So in my free time except programming I tinker with cars and electronic devices.

 ### Ofc nvim and ofc arch